aws-samples/finetune-sdxl-on-sagemaker-and-host-on-infr2/README.md

 1. On an EC2 inferentia instance, install and run jupiter notebook.
 2. Execute the scripts  `compile-on-inferentia/install-drivers.sh` and `compile-on-inferentia/install-pytorch-neuron.sh`
 3. Copy the model weights generated in `fine-tune-sdxl/finetune_sttirum` directory to `compile-on-inferentia/lora` directory
-4. Run the notebook `compile-on-inferentia/hf_pretrained_sdxl_base_1024_inference.ipynb` to compile the SDXL model on inferentia2
+4. Run the notebook `compile-on-inferentia/stable-diffusion-xl-lora_inference.ipynb` to compile the SDXL model with LoRA adapter on inferentia2

 ## Security